Air National Texas Knows the Math to Save

 SEER stands for Seasonal Energy Efficiency Ratio.
 This is the ratio of the cooling output of an air conditioner over a typical cooling season, divided by the energy it uses in Watt-Hours.
 It may also be called a Seasonal Energy Efficiency Rating.
+Below, you will find a SEER Calculator to help you understand how an air conditioner’s efficiency can affect your electric bill.
+Also, you can view the short video to gain a better understanding of SEER to help when using the SEER Calculator.

 In 2006, the average retail price for electricity was 10.40¢ per Kilowatt hour.1 By May 2018, that price increased to 13.15¢ per Kilowatt hour.2 That’s a 26.44% increase in your electricity costs!